From this screen, you'll be able to have a complete report of a user's/group's permissions for any given target(s).

 - Check the options you want to apply to the copy.

 - In the case that there are warnings or errors, they will be displayed with details in separate tabs near Results.
-See the Edit page for how to modify or transform results.
+See the Edit an object page for how to modify or transform results.